Skip to Main Content

 Definition

-1. It can be an effective way of using a frequently cited "landmark" or groundbreaking article to find more recent, related articles that cite the original work.
+• It can be an effective way of using a frequently cited "landmark" or groundbreaking article to find more recent, related publications that cite the original work.

-2. It can be an effective strategy of identifying leading scholars in a particular area of study either by how frequently their work has been cited or by scholars who have subsequently cited the original work.
+• It can be an effective strategy of identifying leading scholars in a particular area of study either by how frequently their work has been cited or by the number of scholars who have subsequently cited the author's original work.

-3. It can be a useful means for evaluating a study's impact within a particular discipline based upon the number of times a research study has been cited by others.
-A frequently cited study may indicate that the research findings are unique, groundbreaking, or, in some way, controversial.
+• It can be a useful means for evaluating a study's impact within a particular discipline based upon the number of times a research study has been cited by others.
+A frequently cited study may indicate that the research findings are unique, groundbreaking, insightful, or in some way, seen by scholars as problematic or controversial.

-4. It can be an effective way to locate studies that critique or challenge groundbreaking research, which is important if you are seeking research to support your attempt to challenge long-held assumptions or to offer evidence that existing studies do not adequately address the research problem.
+• It can be an efficient way to locate studies that critique or challenge groundbreaking research, which is important if you are seeking research to support your attempt to challenge long-held assumptions or to offer evidence that existing studies do not adequately address the research problem.

-5. It can be an effective means of determining the interdisciplinary value of a particular study because you can identify the number of subsequent citations in publications by scholars in other disciplines or fields of study.
-Studies that have been cited in a variety of disciplines is also a strong indication of the research study's overall impact throughout the social sciences [and perhaps beyond].
+• It can be an effective means of determining the interdisciplinary impact of a particular study because you can identify the number of subsequent citations in publications by scholars in other areas of study.
+Research that has been cited in a variety of disciplines is also a strong indication of the research study's overall impact throughout the social sciences [and perhaps beyond].

-• The Web of Science citation database uses the APA [American Psychological Association] style for citing authors [last name and first initial only], so a J Smith could be John, Jeff, Jane, Julie, Jason, etc. Be sure to truncate the initial [adding an asterisk *] to see a more complete list of authors, then locate a record on a topic you know the author writes about and click on that author to exclude articles written by other J Smith's.
-Fortunately, the database indexes more than the first author of a paper so if a second or third author has an uncommon name, you can search the unusual name instead of using an author's common name.
+• The Web of Science citation database uses the APA [American Psychological Association] style for citing authors [last name and first initial only], so a J Smith could be John, Jeff, Jane, Julie, Jason, etc. Smith.
+Be sure to truncate the initial by adding an asterisk [e.g., J*] to see a more complete list of authors, then locate a record on a topic you know the author writes about and click on that author to exclude articles written by other J Smith's.
+Fortunately, the database indexes more than the first author of a paper so, if a second or third author has an uncommon name, you can search the unusual name to locate the article and who has cited it instead of using an author's more common name.

-• Citation services are primarily based on selected journal literature.
+• Citation services are primarily based on existing journal literature.
 If the author is cited in books, organizational research reports, government documents, or non-scholarly publications, the usefulness of your citation analysis is limited.
-In addition, citation databases such as Web of Science have limited coverage of articles published in scholarly open-access journals [peer-reviewed journals published freely on the web], although this problem is slowly improving.
+In addition, citation databases such as Web of Science have limited coverage of articles published in scholarly open-access journals [peer-reviewed journals published freely online], although this problem is slowly improving.
 In this case, be sure to check the "cited by" references in Google Scholar as it often includes citations found in other publications besides scholarly journals.

 • Google Scholar and most library research databases do an inadequate job citing to non-English language sources.
-English is generally considered the universal language of scholarly research.
-However, this privileges English-born publications at the expense of research published in other languages, particularly if the study is written using non-Roman characters [e.g., Korean, Hindi, Russian, etc.].
-This deficiency is slowly getting better as private database vendors and, in particular Google Scholar, begin to include more non-English language studies in their systems.
-Nevertheless, always keep in mind that the number of citations to an original study may not represent its true impact among scholars in non-English speaking regions of the world.
-If needed, contact a librarian for help identifying foreign language studies that may cite the original work.
+English is generally considered the universal language of scholarly research, which some argue is a remnant of colonialism.
+As a result, this privileges English-born publications at the expense of research published in other languages, particularly if the study is written using non-Roman characters [e.g., Korean, Hindi, Russian, etc.].
+This deficiency is slowly improving as private database vendors and, in particular Google Scholar, begin to include more non-English language studies in their systems.
+Nevertheless, always keep in mind that the number of citations to an original study may not represent its true impact among scholars in non-English speaking regions of the world, particularly if the study focuses on a non-English-speaking region or country.
+If needed, contact a librarian for help identifying studies published in languages other than English.
+A thorough review of the literature should include studies published in other languages if you are able to read those languages and the research directly relates to the problem you are investigating.

 Bakkalbasi, Nisa.
 “Three Options for Citation Tracking: Google Scholar, Scopus and Web of Science.”
 Biomedical Digital Libraries 3 (2006): https://www.bio-diglib.com/content/pdf/1742-5581-3-7.pdf; Kirkpatrick, Andy.
 "English as the International Language of Scholarship: Implications for the Dissemination of 'Local’ Knowledge."
 In English as an International Language: Perspectives and Pedagogical Issues.
 Bu Sharifian, Farzad.
 (Buffalo, NY: Multilingual Matters, 2009), pp: 254-270; Lawrence, D. J. “Journal Citation Tracking and Journal Indexing.”
 Journal of Manipulative and Physiological Therapeutics 15 (September 1992): 415-417; Kloda, Lorie A. "Use Google Scholar, Scopus and Web of Science for Comprehensive Citation Tracking."
 Evidence Based Library and Information Practice 2 (2007): 87-90; Mavodza, Judith.
 Citation Tracking in Academic Libraries: An Overview.
 Oxford, UK: Chandos Publishing, May 2016; Weisbard, Phyllis Holman.
 “Citation Tracking: Citings and Sightings.”
 Feminist Collections: A Quarterly of Women's Studies Resources 32 (Winter 2011): 21-25;